LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/synchronized_1.rst.txt

 Declares :term:`synchronized <synchronized predicate>` predicates and synchronized grammar rule non-terminals.
-The most common use is for predicates that have side effects (e.g. asserting or retracting clauses for a dynamic predicate) in multi-threaded applications.
+The most common use is for predicates that have side effects (e.g., asserting or retracting clauses for a dynamic predicate) in multi-threaded applications.
 A synchronized predicate (or synchronized non-terminal) is protected by a mutex in order to allow for thread synchronization when proving a call to the predicate